JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 4. Its possible not only to connect the Pixel to HDMI, but also to control it with a keyboard *like the k400+*

+5. It integrates perfectly with google services and its not bloated.

+An interesting integration was the recorder app, to their service: https://recorder.google.com/

 ### Fav Apps for the Pixel

 > Hello from the future!